Uzair540/Kernel-Principle-Componenet-Analysis/README.md

 ### Project Objective

 In this project, we are going to implement the Kernel PCA alongside with a Logistic Regression algorithm on a nonlinear dataset.
 For this task, we will use the "Social_Network_Ads.csv" dataset.
 In the dataset, the features have a non-linear correlation with the dependent variable.
 So, we have to apply Kernel PCA to extract the independent variables.
-Let's have a glimpse of that dataset